ApolloAuto/apollo/docs/quickstart/apollo_2_0_quick_start.md

 ## Onboard Test

-1. Plug-in the hard drive to any available USB port.
+1. Plug-in an external hard-drive to any available USB port in the IPC.

 2. Turn on the vehicle, and then the IPC.